exercism/v3/languages/fsharp/exercises/concept/values/.docs/hints.md

-### 1. Check how many minutes the lasasgne should be in the oven
+### 1. Check how many minutes the lasagne should be in the oven

 - You need to define a [binding][bindings].